the-owners/fastapi-github-pages-action/README.md

 # smithy-gh-pages-action
-GitHub Action to generate API documentation from Smithy models and deploy to GitHub Pages.
+GitHub Action to generate and deploy API documentation to GitHub Pages, using Smithy models or OpenAPI specification files as input.

 ### Requirements